bulwark-crypto/Bulwark-KB/docs/FAQs/Staking-FAQ.md

 ##### Q: Whats the most efficient amount to stake every day?

-There is no "most efficient amount" to stake.
+A: There is no "most efficient amount" to stake.
 The reason for this, is much like for mining there isn't a "most efficient" hashrate, the more Bulwark you stake, the more rewards you will receive.
 Similarly, by staking very few coins (or having a lower hashrate) doesn't mean you are being inefficient, it means it will just take you longer to find blocks.
 In theory, staking even 1 BWK will get you a reward proportionally to your share of the total number of staked coins over time.

+##### Q: How long do coins have to mature before they can be staked?

+To be eligible for staking, coins must have 66 confirmations, which takes roughly 100 minutes.
+Also, the transaction that sent them must be older than 60 minutes.